 Installation of a Crystal Class 1 Septic system - gravel backfill

 Crystal Septic Tanks are our unique design with two chambers giving primary settlement of sewage and allowing secondary settlement before discharge of the effluent.
 They can also be fitted with a filter to prevent small solids from blocking the soakaway - the photo is of a failed soakaway in a lawn.

 Small suspended solids are caught in the filter before they can damage the soakaway.

 These filters are fitted as standard on septic tank systems all over the world - except for the UK.
 The filters slot into the vertical part of the 'T' pipe on the outlet pipe inside the septic tank.

 The boggy area in the photo is caused by a septic tank soakaway that has failed.

 It is also obvious from the photo that it was far too small - the average size should be between 80M² and 160M² and all of it must be 15M from any building.

-Most houses today do not have enough garden area for a septic tank soakaway drainfield.
+Most houses today do not have enough garden area for a Septic Tank Drainage Field

-Crystal septic tanks are our own design and not available anywhere else.
+Crystal septic tanks are our own Yorkshire design and not available anywhere else.